The Lilly Brothers: Biography

 The Lilly Brothers moved to Boston and formed a group called the "Confederate Mountaineers" who consisted of the brothers on guitar and mandolin, Logan on fiddle, and Don Stover on banjo.
 They performed on WCOP's Hayloft Jamboree and as a house band at local clubs such as the Plaza Bar, the Mohawk Ranch, and the Hillbilly Ranch.
 Soon, they were making records for the Folkways, Prestige and Event labels.
 Somewhere along the line they changed the group's name to the Lilly Brothers.

 In the 1960s they appeared in concerts at several major colleges and at folk festivals.
 The personnel of the Lilly Brothers didn't change between 1952 and 1970 and is considered one of bluegrass music's most stable lineups.
-The death of Everett Lilly's son, Giles, in a car crash in 1970 brought to an end the brothers’ career in Boston and Everett left the town.
+The death of Everett Lilly's son, Giles, in a car crash in 1970 brought to an end the brothers' career in Boston and Everett left the town.
 For the remainder of the 1970s, the brothers would reunite on several occasions.
-In 1973 the Lilly Brothers made a tremendously successful tour of Japan, including the release of three live albums.
-The Lilly Brothers’ career was later chronicled in a 1979 documentary "True Facts in a Country Song".
+In 1973, the Lilly Brothers made a tremendously successful tour of Japan, including the release of three live albums.
+The Lilly Brothers' career was later chronicled in a 1979 documentary "True Facts in a Country Song".
 In the 1980s, as Bea retired, Everett and his son Mark played together in the group "Clear Creek Crossin'".

 Everett Lilly continued to play and perform with his sons in a band called Everett Lilly and the Lilly Mountaineers until his death in 2012.

 Afterwards

-Joe Val once said of the Confederate Mountaineers’ influence on urban Massachusetts, Those guys hit on like a bombshell.
-Nobody’d ever heard anything like that before.
+Joe Val once said of the Confederate Mountaineers' influence on urban Massachusetts, Those guys hit on like a bombshell.
+Nobody'd ever heard anything like that before.

-The Lilly Brothers’ singing has been described as rich, mountain-flavoured bluegrass and their brand of dynamic, no holds barred traditional bluegrass has been noted as haunting and earthy.